Two-dimensional bound excitons in real space and Landau quantization space: A comparative study: Main Results

 \subsection{Energy spectrum}

-First of all, we calculate the exciton energy spectrum $\varepsilon_{nl}$ of monolayer WSe$_2$ in the real space and Landau quantization space, and plot $\varepsilon_{nl}$ as a function of the magnetic field $B$ in Fig.~\ref{Fig1}.
+First of all, we calculate the exciton energy spectrum $\varepsilon_{nl}$ of monolayer WSe$_2$ in real space and Landau quantization space, and plot $\varepsilon_{nl}$ as a function of the magnetic field $B$ in Fig.~\ref{Fig1}(a).
 Here, the results obtained from the two spaces are represented by the solid and dashed lines, respectively.
-In Fig.~\ref{Fig1}(a), when comparing $\varepsilon_{nl}$ from the two spaces, we find that for the ground state $1s$, the energy $\varepsilon_{1s}$ in the Landau quantization space exhibits certain deviations from that in the real space when $B<12$ T, and becomes equivalent when $B>12$ T. For the $2s$ state, $\varepsilon_{2s}$ becomes equivalent when $B>6$ T; the same case is found for the $2p+$ state.
-For the higher exciton states $nl$, $\varepsilon_{nl}$ shows good agreement even under a weaker magnetic field.
-Such deviations of the lower energy levels under weak magnetic fields in the Landau quantization space can be attributed to the finite matrix dimension truncation that is associated with the poor convergence of the potential energy matrix element.
-For the higher exciton states and stronger magnetic field, the deviations will quickly disappear (see Appendix).
+Comparing $\varepsilon_{nl}$ in the two spaces, we find the results in the Landau quantization space agree well with those in real space.
+Note that in the Landau quantization space, we have made certain truncations to the magnetic field, with $\varepsilon_{1s}$ plotted for $B\geq10$ T and other levels for $B\geq4$ T. This is because in the Landau quantization space, the lower energy levels under weak magnetic fields will deviate from those in real space.
+Such deviations can be attributed to the finite matrix dimension cutoff (see Appendix A).

-In Fig.~\ref{Fig1}(a), when $B=0$, the energies of the $ns$ states from the real space are given as $\varepsilon_{1s}=-172.44$ meV, $\varepsilon_{2s}=-43.82$ meV, $\varepsilon_{3s}=-19.52$ meV, and $\varepsilon_{4s}=-10.96$ meV.
-Due to the Keldysh potential, these energy levels exhibit a markedly non-hydrogenic Rydberg series, and cannot be described within a hydrogen-like model.
+With no magnetic field, the energies of the $ns$ states from real space are given as $\varepsilon_{1s}=-172.44$ meV, $\varepsilon_{2s}=-43.82$ meV, $\varepsilon_{3s}=-19.52$ meV, and $\varepsilon_{4s}=-10.96$ meV.
+Due to the Keldysh potential, these energy levels exhibit a markedly non-hydrogenic Rydberg series and thus cannot be described within a hydrogen-like model.
 More importantly, these energy levels are consistent with the previous experimental and theoretical results on the exciton Rydberg states in monolayer WSe$_2$~\cite{A.V.Stier2018, E.Liu2019, A.Spiridonova}, demonstrating the validity of our calculations.
 For the magnetic field over a large range $B\sim(0,65\text{ T})$, the energy levels are grouped for the same $n$.
-With increasing $B$, the ground state $1s$ shows minor blueshift; whereas the excited states exhibit evident blueshifts, which become more apparent for the higher excited states.
+With increasing $B$, the ground state $1s$ shows minor blueshift and the excited states exhibit evident blueshifts, which become more apparent for the higher excited states.
 The blueshifts of the exciton states under magnetic fields are in good agreement with the experiments~\cite{A.V.Stier2016a, A.V.Stier2018, E.Liu2019}.